apalarcon/alarconpy/paper/paper.md

 # Acknowledgements

-Many thanks to Roberto Carlos Cruz Rodrı́guez for all knowledge transmitted on the use of the Python programming language.
+Many thanks to Roberto Carlos Cruz Rodríguez for all knowledge transmitted on the use of the Python programming language.